MV Western Belle: History

-She operated on all of the 'River Link' services of Dart Pleasure craft, including Dartmouth-Totnes, the Dartmouth-Kingswear Ferry and circular cruises from Dartmouth.

 In 2000 Dart Pleasure Craft took over G.H.
 Riddalls and Sons, their main competitor on River Dart services.
-With the increase in size of the fleet, the MV Western Belle was surplus to requirements and she was sold to Chris Cruises of Hampton Court on the River Thames, where she was used for charters.
+With the increase in size of the fleet, Western Belle was surplus to requirements and she was sold to Chris Cruises of Hampton Court on the River Thames, where she was used for charters.
 In 2008, she was sold to Ullswater 'Steamers' and laid up at Maryport in Cumbria.
-She was then transported to lake Ullswater in July 2010 to start service on the lake in Autumn 2010.
+She was transported to lake Ullswater in July 2010 to start service on the lake late 2010.

-The MV Totnes Castle was also bought by this operator.
-She was transported overland to Ullswater, and became the MV Lady Wakefield in 2007.
+MV Totnes Castle was also bought by this operator.
+She was transported overland to Ullswater, and became Lady Wakefield in 2007.